Andrewmueller/am_hydejack/_posts/2013-02-15-sales-disconnect-or-blind-dating-in-the-age-of-big-data.md

 ---
 layout: post
-title: Sales Disconnect, or Blind Dating In The Age Of Big Data
+image: /assets/img/blog/blinddate2.png
+title: Sales disconnect, or blind dating in the age of big data
+categories: [customer experience]
 ---

 Companies are getting better and better at generating leads from content marketing efforts.
 They’re also more aggressively following up on these leads.
 This is great — if you want to move leads through the funnel you need to work them.
 But this follow up needs to be appropriate for the individual you are interacting with.